scorpius2k1/hl2dm-anniversary-linux/README.md

 ## ✅ Prerequisites
 To use this repository, you will need to have Steam for Linux installed as well as Half-Life 2: Deathmatch and Half-Life 2 purchased and installed on your desired Steam account.
 - Half-Life 2: Deathmatch is now available as a [bundle with Half-Life 2](https://store.steampowered.com/app/220/HalfLife_2/)

-## ⚠️ Disclaimer
-While this workaround should be safe using the official HL2 binary, it is not officially supported by Valve.
-There is always the risk this workaround could potentially trigger a VAC ban on the account being used.
-Please use at your own risk and discretion.

 ## ℹ️ How does this work?
 Half-Life 2's official Linux binary included with the 20th Anniversary update is (mostly) compatible with Half-Life 2: Deathmatch.
 This means it can currently be used as a drop-in replacement for its missing binary running alongside an updated launch script.